evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 <figcaption><h4>Volvo EX90 Twin Motor Performance</h4></figcaption></figur>

+### Third-row seats

+The third row has an optional two-seat bench with a 50:50 split.
+Again, you can fold down the seats when not used to create a larger cargo capacity.

 There is only one type of steering wheel available.

 ## Climate system

 There is one climate system available.
-The  climate system supports different temperatures in two zone for the driver and passenger.
+The  climate system supports different temperatures in five zones.
+The driver, passenger, and two zones in the the 2. row and one in the 3. row.

 ## Comfort